mishiii06/shortify/README.md

 5. **Access the app**:

-    Open your browser and go to `http://localhost:8000`.
+    Open your browser and go to your URL:port_number.
+For Example: `http://localhost:8000`.

 ---